AntonioModer/PhysCallbacksManual/README.md

 # PhysCallbacksManual

+## In disabled component in script, callbacks is disabled too.

 Default callbacks is still run if component disabled (OnCollisionEnter, OnCollisionStay, OnCollisionExit).

 This is can be heavy for CPU if you have 1000 physics bodies.